samjabrahams/tensorflow-on-raspberry-pi/GUIDE.md

 ## Overview

 These instructions were crafted for a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running a vanilla copy of Raspbian 9.0 (stretch).
-Tensorflow is 1.5
+Tensorflow is 1.5 and Python 3.5 (which comes on the Pi)

 Here's the basic plan: build a RPi-friendly version of [Bazel](https://github.com/bazelbuild/bazel) and use it to build TensorFlow.